petersem/posterr/README.md

 ### Node
  - Ensure you have the latest version of Node installed
- - Clone this repo to youur local disk
+ - Clone this repo to your local disk
  - Open the directory from a command prompt / terminal
  - Run 'npm start'